Why the Semi-Independent 1099 Model Is Fading — and Why Full, Multi-Custodial Independence Is Becoming the Preferred Path Forward

 These challenges are not unique to Ameriprise.
 However, the firm’s responses to them have important second-order consequences—particularly for advisors operating within the 1099 channel.

-As costs increase, they are increasingly passed through to advisors.
+Ameriprise is increasingly passing through cost increases to its advisors, and ultimately their clients, clients with additional platform fees.
 As a percentage of revenue, these increases disproportionately impact 1099 advisors, compressing margins and narrowing the economic gap between semi-independence and true independence.

 In parallel, the firm has implemented policies that add friction to advisor mobility and enterprise value, including greater reliance on proprietary platforms and retirement or succession structures that can materially complicate an advisor’s ability to exit cleanly—even after satisfying traditional financial obligations.